akitiss/aprilSoftDev/17_clisql/howto_sqlite3-shell-basics.md

 > A SQL program requires a database to read from.
 - Opening SQL from the application icon will not provide a database to read from.
     - You can still provide a database though!
-Using the command `.open <FILENAME>` immediately after SQL opens will make this `FILENAME` the reference database.
+Using the command `.open <FILENAME>` immediately after SQL opens will make this `FILENAME` the reference database (recommended )